Highland Lakes Lake Alpine is a fine lake. Ebbetts Pass

 Burned Forest

-Crossing the North Fork of the Stanislaus River we notice fingers of burned area penetrating the green forest cover around us.
+Crossing the North Fork of the Stanislaus River we notice fingers of burned areas penetrating the green forest cover around us.

-As we head South towards Rock Lake the fingers of burned forest broaden out into great stretches of forest burned long ago.
+As we head South towards Rock Lake the fingers of burned forest broaden out into great stretches of forest that burned long ago, and is having a hard time reestablishing itself.

-The burned forest imparts a strange feeling when you hike through, and physically you are going to get more heated up crossing the now-exposed nose of the massive Sierra ridges dropping down from Bull Run Peak.
+The burned forest imparts a strange feeling when we hike through, and physically we are going to get more heated up crossing many trail obstacles as we rise and fall over these now-exposed massive Sierra ridges dropping down from Bull Run Peak.

 As we approach Rock Lake the green fingers of forest thicken up a bit and fill out into a reasonably shaded forest around Rock Lake.